KaiHsiangHu/iNEXT.beta3D/README.md

 Two types of data are supported:

-1. Individual-based abundance data (`datatype = "abundance"`): Input data for each region with several assemblages/sites include samples species abundances in an empirical sample of n individuals (“reference sample”).
-When there are N assemblages in a region, input data consist of a list with an S by N abundance matrix; For M regions consisting N assemblages, input data should be
+1. Individual-based abundance data (`datatype = "abundance"`): Input data for each dataset with several assemblages/sites include samples species abundances in an empirical sample of n individuals (“reference sample”).
+When there are N assemblages in a dataset, input data consist of a list with an S by N abundance matrix; For M datasets consisting N assemblages, input data should be
     <font color=#FF6781>a list of M S by N abundance matrices</font>.

 2. Sampling-unit-based incidence raw data
-    (`datatype = "incidence_raw"`): Input data for a reference sample consist of a species-by-sampling-unit matrix; The number of sampling units and species for each assemblages in a region should be the same.
-For M regions consisting N assemblages, input data should be
+    (`datatype = "incidence_raw"`): Input data for a reference sample consist of a species-by-sampling-unit matrix; The number of sampling units and species for each assemblages in a dataset should be the same.
+For M datasets consisting N assemblages, input data should be
     <font color=#FF6781>a list of M lists each consists of N
     species-by-sampling-unit matrices</font>.